Skip to main content

 Mephedrone is a synthetic (man-made) chemical modelled on the natural stimulant drug cathinone, which is found in the plant ‘Khat’.

 The leaves of the Khat plant have been chewed by people in East Africa (mainly Somalia and Ethiopia) for centuries.
-Chewing Khat leaves has a similar effect to caffeine (coffee) and is used as mild social stimulant.
-In the UK, possession of the Khat plant itself or its leaves is not illegal, you can buy it in some African food shops, but the chemical it contains, cathinone, is banned.
+Chewing Khat leaves has a similar effect to caffeine (coffee) and is used as a mild social stimulant.
+In the UK, possession of the Khat plant itself or its leaves is not illegal, but the chemical it contains, cathinone, is banned.

-The first European synthesis of mephedrone was recorded in 1929, but it remained an obscure chemical compound up until 2003 when it was rediscovered by an underground chemist and publicised on the internet.
-From these early and enthusiastic postings on discussion forums, interest in mephedrone grew and it eventually became available to buy over the internet in 2007.
+The first European synthesis of mephedrone was recorded in 1929, but it remained obscure until 2003 when it was rediscovered by an underground chemist and publicised online.
+From these early posts on discussion forums, interest in mephedrone grew and it became available to buy over the internet in 2007.

-At that time the quality of both cocaine and ecstasy was dubious, to say the least: cocaine purity had dropped from 60% in 1999 to 22% in 2009; and almost all the ecstasy pills tested in 2010 contained no active ingredient, MDMA, but were made up of other substances including mephedrone.
-Consequently, the UK drugs market was primed for a new, cheap and, most importantly, legal alternative.
+At that time, the quality of cocaine and ecstasy was poor: cocaine purity had dropped from 60% in 1999 to 22% in 2009, and many ecstasy pills contained no MDMA but other substances including mephedrone.
+The UK drugs market was primed for a new, cheap, and (then) legal alternative.

-Mephedrone is one of a family of compounds known as Beta-Ketones that also include Methylone and Methylenedioxypyrovalerone (MDPV).
-As these are synthetic relatives of cathinone they weren’t covered by existing laws at the time so they were sold as so called ‘legal highs’.
+Mephedrone is part of a family of compounds known as Beta-Ketones, which also includes Methylone and MDPV.
+As synthetic relatives of cathinone, they weren’t covered by existing laws at the time and were sold as ‘legal highs’.

-It is thought that much of the mephedrone available in the UK today is manufactured in India or China (although it is now illegal there), bought from internet sites and shipped by post.
-When it was legal, in January 2010, one kilo of mephedrone from China cost £2,500 which, when sold for £10 a gram, made a profit of £7,500.
-When it was made illegal in the UK in March 2010 the wholesale price jumped to £4,000 a kilo, retail prices for a gram doubled, and it was more likely to be cut with other powders (caffeine, glucose, monosodium glutamate, etc.) or mixed with other drugs.
+Much of the mephedrone available in the UK is thought to be manufactured in India or China (though it is now illegal there), bought online and shipped by post.
+When it was legal in January 2010, one kilo cost £2,500 from China and sold at £10 a gram, making big profits.
+After it was banned in March 2010, the wholesale price rose to £4,000 per kilo, retail prices doubled, and it was more likely to be cut with other powders (caffeine, glucose, MSG) or mixed with other drugs.

-However, if you are determined to go ahead with it, limit yourself to small amounts (no more than half a gram per session) and occasional use (no more than once a week).
+However, if you are determined to go ahead, limit yourself to small amounts (no more than half a gram per session) and occasional use (no more than once a week).

-As mephedrone usually comes in the form of a white powder, it is difficult to tell it apart from other ‘white powders’ sold as legal highs.
+Mephedrone usually comes as a white powder, making it hard to tell apart from other powders sold as ‘legal highs’.

 Slow & Low

-If your going to use Mephedrone take a small amount and wait.
+If you're going to use mephedrone, take a small amount and wait.

-Don’t take more because you can’t feel anything happening after half an hour or so.
-Yes, it could be some blag white powder, or even a completely different substance, but how do
+Don’t take more just because you can’t feel anything after half an hour.
+It could be a dud or something completely different—but how would you know?

 Give it time to start.
-Taking too much too soon could put you on a bad one.
+Taking too much too soon could lead to a bad experience.

 Common unpleasant side-effects